juvicat/Genomic-data-processing-and-phylogenetic-inferences/README.md

 python3 AMAS.py summary -f fasta -d dna -i *.fasta -o SummaryStats.csv
 ```

-## Phylogenetic Inference using Maximum Likelihood
+## Phylogenetic inference using maximum likelihood

 We will use the *IQtree* program (https://github.com/iqtree/iqtree2.git) to generate a maximum likelihood tree for each locus:
 ```